jhallen/exorsim/doc/usage.md

-By default (if --setup option is not given), exor searches for the setup file in the current directory, and if it is not found there, it looks in
+By default (if --setup option is not given), exor searches for the setup file in the current directory, and if it is not found there, it looks in ~/.exorsim (.exorsim in your home directory).  ~/.exorsim is created if it does not yet exist.
+If the setup file is missing from ~/.exorsim, exor copies it from the installation default directory /usr/local/share/exorsim.
-$HOME/.exorsim/.  $HOME/.exorsim/ is created if it does not yet exist.
-If the setup file is missing from $HOME/.exorsim/, exor copies it from the installation default directory /usr/local/share/exorsim.
-The idea is that you may customize the setup file in $HOME/.exorsim if you want.
+The idea is that you may customize the setup file in ~/.exorsim if you want.

 When exor processes the setup file, it sets the current directory to the directory containing the setup file (and restores to the originally